Simon Fraser Red Leafs men's ice hockey

 The Simon Fraser Red Leafs men's ice hockey team is the college ice hockey team that represents Simon Fraser University in Burnaby, British Columbia.
-The Red Leafs at the Bill Copeland Arena and is coached by Mark Coletta.
+The Red Leafs play at the Bill Copeland Arena and are coached by Mark Coletta.
 The Red Leafs ice hockey team competes in the BCIHL, as well as playing NCAA competition every year.
 After announcing their intent to explore full-time NCAA Division 1 status in 2016, the SFU Men's hockey program would play NCAA Div.1 games under probationary status for the 2016/17 and 2017/18 seasons.

-The Clan have won Four BCIHL titles.
+The Red Leafs have won Four BCIHL titles.
 They regularly host and travel to play NCAA Division I programs, as well as an ongoing cross town rivalry with the UBC Thunderbirds of U Sports.
 SFU was a founding member of the BCIHL in 2006.
 In the summer of 2016 the university announced its intent to move the program entirely to the NCAA Division I level.

 History

 The current incarnation of SFU hockey began in 2006 with the formation of the British Columbia Intercollegiate Hockey League.
 SFU did field a team in the '70s however not much is known or documented about the team.
 SFU made their first league final and won their first BCIHL title in 2008, following it up with another finals appearance in 2009 eventually losing to the University of Victoria.
 In 2010 and 2011 the Clan would win back-to-back BCIHL championships, 2011 being their most recent title.
-From 2008-2014 SFU would make the league final seven straight seasons.
+From 2008 to 2014 SFU would make the league final seven straight seasons.
 SFU would once again finish first in the 2016–17 BCIHL regular season.